-- Provide the names and contact info for all statue eligible entrants for each submission on the Team Member Details & Essay page of the submission process. - Upload a complete list of production credits for each submission on the Media page of the submission process. - Provide a copy of the script (46/Writing: News and 52/ Writing: Documentary entries only). - Essay: Provide an essay of up to 750 words explaining why your entry is Emmy®-worthy and addressing the following points - a.
-A clear explanation of the editorial and production goals of the piece. - b.
-Reportorial and creative techniques used to achieve these goals. - c.
-Importance of the subject matter. - d.
-Impact of the program, story or report.
+Provide the names and contact info for all statue eligible entrants for each submission on the Team Member Details Essay page of the submission process.

+Upload a complete list of production credits for each submission on the Media page of the submission process.

+Provide a copy of the script (44/Writing: News and 50/Writing: Documentary entries only)

+Essay: Provide an essay of up to 750 words explaining why your entry is Emmy®- worthy and addressing the following points

+- A clear explanation of the editorial and production goals of the piece. - Reportorial and creative techniques used to achieve these goals. - Importance of the subject matter. - Impact of the program, story or report.

-In categories 1/Outstanding Live News Program, 2/ Outstanding Recorded News Program and 39.
-Outstanding News Program in Spanish, address the overall excellence of the newscast or newsmagazine and describe why it is Emmy®- worthy.
+In categories 1/Outstanding Live News Program, 2/ Outstanding Recorded News Program and 38/Outstanding News Program in Spanish, address the overall excellence of the newscast or newsmagazine and describe why it is Emmy®-worthy.

-In categories 3/ Outstanding Emerging Journalist and 40/Outstanding Journalist in Spanish Language Media describe the Emmy-worthiness of the examples of the entrant's work from 2021 that is included in the submission.
-Topics the essay might address include:
+In categories 3/ Outstanding Emerging Journalist and 39/Outstanding Journalist in Spanish Language Media describe the Emmy-worthiness of the examples of the entrant's work from 2022 that is included in the submission, and address as many of the points above as are appropriate.